CodeReclaimers/neat-python/docs/module_summaries.rst

       range may be less than 0-1, as a check against dividing by a too-small number.
 TODO: Make minimum difference configurable (defaulting to 1 to preserve compatibility).

-      :param object config: A :py:class:`Config <config.Config>` instance.
+      :param config: A :py:class:`Config <config.Config>` instance.
+      :type config: :datamodel:`instance <index-48>`
-      :param object species: A :py:class:`DefaultSpeciesSet <species.DefaultSpeciesSet>` instance.
+      :param species: A :py:class:`DefaultSpeciesSet <species.DefaultSpeciesSet>` instance.
 As well as depending on some of the :py:class:`DefaultStagnation <stagnation.DefaultStagnation>` internals, this method also depends on some of those of the ``DefaultSpeciesSet`` and its referenced species objects.
+      :type species: :datamodel:`instance <index-48>`
       :param int pop_size: Population size desired, such as set in the :ref:`configuration file <pop-size-label>`.
-      :param int generation: :term:`Generation` count.
+      :param int generation: :term:`Generation <generation>` count.
       :return: New population, as a dict of unique genome :term:`ID/key <key>` vs :term:`genome`.
-      :rtype: dict(int, object)
+      :rtype: dict(int, instance)

 .. py:module:: six_util
    :synopsis: Provides Python 2/3 portability with three dictionary iterators; copied from the `six` module.